tfsui3/hw3/images/README.md

-# DO180 Base images for the frameworks
+# Homework3 images

-The folders contain the Dockerfiles to create the base images for all the language/frameworks used in the solution.
+The folders contain the Dockerfiles to create the base images: 1. mysql.
+2. quote-php

-Each folder contains a `build.sh` script to build the container image and a `test.sh` script to test the image, sometimes by creating a derived image.
+Each folder contains a `build.sh` script to build the container image script.

-Child images (application images) should copy their sources to a build folder at the same level as the child Dockerfile.